How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each hard gelatin capsule with an opaque green cap and opaque ivory body, contains fluoxetine HCl equivalent to fluoxetine 20 mg (64.7 µmol).
+Each hard gelatin capsule with an opaque green cap and opaque ivory body, contains fluoxetine HCl equivalent to 20 mg of fluoxetine (64.7 µmol).
 Nonmedicinal ingredients: colloidal silicone dioxide and cornstarch; capsule shell: D&C Yellow No. 10, FD&C Blue No. 1, FD&C Yellow No. 6, gelatin, and titanium dioxide.

 How should I use this medication?